 Trucking is a massive industry responsible for hauling the vast majority of goods that make it to the end consumer.
 Nearly every consumer good rides truck at some point in its journey from manufacturer to destination.

 According to the American Trucking Associations (ATA), 72.5% of all freight in the US was transported by the trucking industry.
 That equates to close to 12 billion tons of goods.
 As a result, the industry is valued at a little over $790 billion.

 Despite its size, the industry runs notoriously lean.
 Very few carriers employ excess drivers, and resultantly, disruption can drastically impact the market.
 With the increased volume brought on by COVID-19, industry forces struggled to keep up.

 Demand far exceeded supply during the second half of 2020, and we continue to see similar issues.
 Basic economics dictates that this misalignment will have an upward price pressure, primarily the reason for rate increases that hit freight in 2020.
-Currently, trucking is estimated to be over 50,000 drivers short of demand.
+Currently, trucking is over 50,000 drivers short of demand.